Good Neighbor Insurance

 Note: Travel Insurance Only Covers Complications

-To be clear, no travel health insurance insurance policy will cover a normal delivery for someone who is already pregnant.
-However, travel medical insurance plans will often cover emergency complications of birth and newborn complications of birth (not related to congenital conditions or hereditary disorders), such as premature delivery and birth trauma up to $1,000,000.
+To be clear, no travel health insurance policy will cover a normal delivery for someone who is already pregnant.
+However, specific travel medical insurance plans will cover emergency complications of birth up to your chosen policy limit.

-Therefore, you should not plan on having your baby overseas unless you have a guarantee that your entire delivery costs will be covered.
-But, Kim and Fred would have had coverage in their situation.
+Therefore, you should not plan on having your baby overseas unless you have a guarantee that your entire delivery costs and newborn care will be covered.
+But Kim and Fred would have had some coverage in their situation.

 2. Research Medical Facilities Near Your Destination